 - One bad practice that PPC audit experts commonly find is the implementation of broad-match keyword type without any justification.
 Keyword match types are an excellent leveraging tool to attract qualified traffic and reduce costs.
 As such, they should be selected carefully in accordance with campaign goals for best results.

-Finally, almost anyone with a basic knowledge of how AdWords PPC campaigns work can conduct a quick account audit.
+Finally, almost anyone with a basic knowledge of how Google Ads PPC campaigns work can conduct a quick account audit.
 However, for an annual audit, it’s best to call in certified experts – not only will you be able to approach auditing in a professional manner, but you will also get a fresh, new perspective for your account which can help you optimize campaigns and discover new opportunities.